Controller-approved source entry - manual-review caution required Feline Neurologic Generated study guide

 Central clue

-Abnormal mentation raises concern for central vestibular or diffuse forebrain disease.
+Abnormal mentation raises concern for central vestibular, forebrain, metabolic, toxic, or inflammatory disease.

 Postural reactions